MartinThoma/phlasch/.github/README.md

 Phlasch is a url shortener.
 It aims to be easy-to-use, flexible and performant.
-As a result of this philosophy, it has been designed to be usable as a program, a docker container or an aiohttp library.
+As a result of this philosophy, it has been designed to be usable as a docker image, a program, or an aiohttp library.

 ## Docker